“Too many of us are not living our dreams because we are living our fears” – Les Brown.

-I am still scared, very scared with this decision.
-I have sleepless nights, heart beats even more faster than it should, the mind goes blank with absolutely no thoughts on what I would be doing but when I think of the job that I am doing and when I know I wouldn’t be liking to do it again!
+I am still scared, very scared of this decision.
+I have sleepless nights, heartbeats even faster than it should, the mind goes blank with absolutely no thoughts on what I would be doing but when I think of the job that I am doing and when I know I wouldn’t be liking to do it again!
 I also know if I don’t quit now, I would never do and end up regretting my entire life that I had a chance once and blew it!
 I would rather take the risk than sit and crib in my cubicle!

 Even now while writing this it still scares me, what if I have to come back again and do all of this which I have been whining about!
-But somewhere something screams that I atleast tried, yes I atleast tried to do what I like to do!
-Although travelling and doing something related to travel has always been on the top list, I didn’t want to take a chance by starting with the travel blog initially as I wasn’t sure how long can I sustain with writing as my attention span is too less towards writing and reading.
+But somewhere something screams that I at least tried, yes I at least tried to do what I like to do!
+Although traveling and doing something related to travel has always been on the top list, I didn’t want to take a chance by starting with the travel blog initially as I wasn’t sure how long can I sustain with writing as my attention span is too less towards writing and reading.
 I am still surprised on how I am still holding to write for this long!
 The best surprises you get in your life can be by only you, isn’t it?

 “If you are not scared, you are not taking a chance.
 And if you are not taking a chance, then what the hell are you doing?“, again a favorite line by Ted Mosby from HIMYM,

 A Little Inspiration From This Confused Soul!